-- (a) if the identified need is identified during joint planning under clause 5.14.1(d)(3), a Distribution Network Service Provider or a Transmission Network Service Provider; or - (b) in any other case (including under clause 5.14.3(a)), a Transmission Network Service Provider.
+- (a) if the identified need is identified during joint planning under clause 5.14.1(d)(3), a Distribution Network Service Provider or a Transmission Network Service Provider; or - (b) in any other case, a Transmission Network Service Provider.

 sub-transmission means any part of the power system which operates to deliver electricity from the transmission system to the distribution network and which may form part of the distribution network, including zone substations.